karolsw3/hackyeah-2024/README.md

 - **Saving and storing conversations** for future reference.
 - Ensuring **data security** and **confidentiality**.

-## Organizational Requirements:
-Submit by **10:00 PM on the first day**:
-- Solution concept.
-- Architecture.
-- Technologies used.

 ## Key Benefits:
 - Simplified tax filing process.
 - **24/7 availability** of the assistant.